 I am a second-year PhD student in the Department of Statistics & Data Science at Carnegie Mellon University.
 I received my BSc in Statistics and Economics from the Department of Statistics at NC State University in 2017.

-As a member of CMU’s DELPHI group, my current research project is nowcasting influenza via digital surveillance data.
+As part of CMU’s DELPHI group, my current research project is nowcasting influenza via digital surveillance data.
 I am broadly interested in data-driven decision-making, computational statistics, visualizations, and image processing.